 Historical closes compared with the last close of $510.18

-However, Activision Blizzard (Microsoft)'s P/E ratio is best considered in relation to those of others within the industry or those of similar companies.
+Activision Blizzard (Microsoft)'s dividend yield is perhaps best considered in relation to those of similar companies.

 You can buy StubHub shares in just a few minutes by using an online share dealing platform.
 Our table lets you compare the UK’s leading trading apps to buy StubHub stock.